-These objectives are used to support business planning and outcome setting for the organisation, and are used to aid reporting.
+These objectives were used to support business planning and outcome setting for the organisation and are used to aid reporting.
 The Corporate Plan is an annual document that sets out what the organisation will deliver over the coming year to achieve the overarching vision for the region as set out in the West Yorkshire Plan.
+The Corporate Plan for 2024/25 will use five West Yorkshire Plan missions to set its objectives rather than the seven corporate objectives.

 - e) The Combined Authority sets an annual business plan and budget.
 The business plan for 2023/24 was developed based around the outcomes that the organisation is seeking to achieve.
 At the heart of everything the Combined Authority does, including the outcomes it delivers on an annual or multi-year basis, are the seven corporate objectives. - f) All Heads of Service across the organisation report progress against business plan outcomes, KPI and output delivery, as well as flagging risks.
 This reporting is fed into a central database and is analysed monthly.
-Senior officer Boards receive this analysis advising on progress against corporate objectives and business plan activities across the organisation.
+Senior officer boards receive this analysis advising on progress against corporate objectives and business plan activities across the organisation.
 This allows oversight of delivery and any risks arising, so that these can be mitigated appropriately.

 Through both officer boards and public committees' targets are reviewed routinely in year.
-Where necessary, action is taken to mitigate risks to delivery and / or achievement of targets where these are off-track.
+Where necessary, action is taken to mitigate risks to delivery and/or achievement of targets where these are off-track.
 Finance, Resources and Corporate Committee (FRCC) receive reports on progress against delivery of our annual business plan.
 Directorate business plans align with corporate objectives, and through this there are mechanisms to understand successes, progression and opportunities for improvement.